Cheesecake Disaster or Success? Our Experts Weigh in on Cream Cheese vs. Spread

 But surprisingly, you can substitute the cream cheese for sour cream.

-You might expect the cheesecake to have a sour taste to it, but when the other ingredients are added, especially the sugar, it’s actually much the same.
+You might expect the cheesecake to have a sour taste to it, but when the other ingredients are added, especially the sugar, it’s much the same.

 Maybe a little creamier, slightly less sweet, and not as heavy as some regular cheesecakes can be.